← All writing

 MHAGQAMLAlinear (lightning)NSA-effectiveDSA-effectivehybrid 3:1

-Tokens/sec on a memory-bound roofline.
-Same seven variants.
-MHA collapses, MLA bends gently, capped-sparse and hybrid stay nearly flat.
-Move the batch slider to watch the weight term amortise.
+Tokens/sec on a memory-bound roofline, same seven variants.
+MHA collapses toward zero, MLA bends gently, capped-sparse and the hybrid stay nearly flat.
+Crank the batch slider and the weight term amortises away.

 3000